 Samuel H. Sternberg: h-index, Total Citations, and Citation Map

 Samuel H. Sternberg is a researcher affiliated with Associate Professor, Columbia University; Investigator, HHMI, specializing in protein-nucleic acid biochemistry, CRISPR–Cas, genome engineering.
 Their work has been cited 18,555 times.
-This profile visualizes their global influence, highlighting strong citation networks in United States.
+This profile visualizes their global influence, spanning a global audience.

 Samuel H. Sternberg's Citation Metrics